$OIDC^2$: Open Identity Certification with OpenID Connect: Security Considerations

-OPs can be considered insecure for a variety of reasons.
+\acp{op} can be considered insecure for a variety of reasons.
 They may not be able to sufficiently protect their users' credentials, or they may be untrustworthy for political or economic reasons.
 For example, they may certify potentially false or insufficiently verified claims.
-If an AU considers an OP insecure, his AP will not accept any ICTs issued by that OP.
+If an \ac{au} considers an \ac{op} insecure, his \ac{ap} will not accept any \acp{ict} issued by that \ac{op}.